Ecommerce personalization examples & strategies to optimize the customer experience

 What is ecommerce personalization?

-Ecommerce personalization—or website personalization for online retailers—is when you use permission-based data to create different on-site experiences for different shoppers based on their demographics, lifestyle factors, and online behavior.
+Ecommerce personalization is the use of permission-based data to tailor both on-site experiences and brand communications—such as personalized emails, SMS, and mobile app messages—for different people based on their demographics, lifestyle factors, and online behavior.

 It’s one thing that can separate an average online shopping experience from an outstanding one.

-Put simply, ecommerce website personalization leads to a better customer experience.
-It gives shoppers on-site customer journeys that feel relevant to them and their specific needs, which helps them find and purchase the products they want, faster—and ultimately drives higher customer engagement and customer loyalty.
+Put simply, ecommerce personalization leads to a better customer experience.
+It creates customer journeys that feel relevant and timely, whether people are browsing your website or receiving personalized messages.
+This helps them find and purchase the products they want, faster, ultimately driving higher customer engagement, increased conversions, and stronger customer loyalty.

-Jay Narula, head of business development in North America at Nosto, believes both paid ads and paid social will continue to occupy solid places in the business ecosystem for driving traffic.
+Nonetheless, Jay Narula, head of sales in North America at Nosto, believes both paid ads and paid social will continue to occupy solid places in the business ecosystem for driving traffic.
+It’s just that these channel investments need to be paired with personalization efforts to properly pay off.

 “Marketers spend an average of $92 to get a paid traffic visitor to a brand’s website, but only $1 to convert them once they’re there,” Narula points out.
 “The second we shift some of that investment, it pays off 10- and 20-fold.”